jim4067/jimii/content/guessing-game-solana.md

 Let's now work on the `guess` IX.
 The workflow will look something like this

-1. read randomness account to see the random numbers generated
+1. read the randomness account to see the random numbers generated
 2. read the user's input from function arguments
-3. print a program log of whether the use guessed the correct number, one too high or one too low from the first element in the random slice
+3. print a program log of whether the user guessed the correct number, one too high or one too low from the first element in the random slice

 Taking on 1, first, reading an account using anchor is easy.
-Since anchor handles generating all the borsh boilerplate for us, deserializing account data is trivial and easy to do with using `Account` types and luckily for us Orao has already typed this account for use.
+Since anchor handles generating all the borsh boilerplate for us, deserializing account data is trivial and easy to do with using `Account` types and luckily for us, Orao has already typed this account for use.
 Let's use it to get the data inside it.

 Let's also create a new file `misc.rs` where we will put this logic `touch misc.rs`.
 Import this module into our lib.rs file, using the statement `pub mod misc`